-This is the first local business SEO tips I have for you.
-Google My Business (GMB) is a free tool for local businesses and organizations to manage their online presence across Google, including Search and Maps.
+Google My Business (GMB) is a free tool for local businesses and organizations to manage their online presence across Google, including Search and Google Maps.

 The above image is how GMB would display the search result above other results in the form of snippet listing related to location.

 For example, “Restaurant in Los Angeles” or “Plumber near me”.
 This involves the name of your business + location or location detected by Google.